SAB-6/ImmigrationtrendtotheUSA-1980-2013-/README.md

 # ImmigrationtrendtotheUSA from 1980-2013
-Immigration Trend To The United Stateds of America from 1980-2013(Python) The case studies involved analysing migration trend into the United States of America from 1980 -2013 Data source: United Nations website see script file for link.
+Immigration trend to the United Stateds of America from 1980-2013(Python) The case studies involved analysing migration trend into the United States of America from 1980 -2013 Data source: United Nations website see script file for link.
 The objective of the project is to see the immigration rate in to the Us over the years by  generation several visualisation diagrams